 Hvad går øvelsen ud på?

-Some of the most recent and advanced excitation schemes rely on a coherent excitation through a pair of slightly detuned laser pulses.
-Upon absorption of the pulses, the quantum dot is driven to populating its upper energy level, and, eventually, the emission of the single photons can take place.
+Some of the most recent and advanced excitation schemes rely on coherent excitation through a pair of slightly detuned laser pulses.
+Upon absorption of the pulses, the quantum dot is driven to populate its upper energy level, and, eventually, the emission of the single photons can take place.